riverbed/riverbed-operator/README.md

 If your application is already running or you do not want to add annotation to your deployment file.
 You can patch an existing deployment.

 ## Example instrumented .NET application patch:
-Here we are patching an existing .NET deployment
+Patching an existing .NET deployment
 ```
 kubectl patch deployment <application-deployment-name> -p '{"spec": {"template":{"metadata":{"annotations":{"instrument.apm.riverbed/inject-dotnet":"true"}}}} }'
 ```